Analytical study of the edge states in the bosonic Haldane model: Conclusions

 \section{Conclusions}

 We have derived analytical expressions for the magnon edge-state wavefunctions and their energy spectra for a honeycomb lattice with DMI and zig-zag edges.
 We demonstrate that the bosonic edge states are defined in a region in the momentum space before merging into the bulk and the width of the edge state can be controlled by the DMI strength.
 By introducing an on-site potential at the outermost sites we found that the magnonic ferromagnetic band structure closely resembles that of the fermionic graphene.
 However, unlike graphene where the energy spectrum is doubly degenerate, our explicit solutions demonstrate that there is only one chiral magnon edge state at each edge as predicted by topological approaches \cite{Owerre2016d,Owerre2016c,Kim2016a}.
 Moreover, our approach is applicable for arbitrary values of the on-site potential $\delta$ as introduced in Eq. (\ref{eq: HolePartHamil}).
-The edge-magnon width, the chirality and the spin density as a function of the DMI presented in this paper should be useful for the future design of magnon devices.
+The edge-magnon width, the chirality and the spin density as a function of the DMI presented in this paper could be useful for experiments in small sized monolayers or thin film magnets.